Elite Swimmers Focus on the Process, Not the Results

 Focusing on the Results is Stressful

-When you step onto the pool deck, whether it’s for swim practice or for competition (when competitions happen again, of course), is your mind on executing a super-duper swim?
+When you step onto the pool deck, whether it’s to train in a manner that challenges you to improve, or for competition, is your mind on executing a super-duper swim?

 Or is it on: